a2677331/investment_valley/README.md

   - [x] player can move using arrow keys
   - [x] 5 buildings with collision detection, so player cannot move across each building
   - [x] player animations
-  - [x] game map and builidng images
+  - [x] game map and building images
-- Code review, and merge pull requests from team members, resovle and fix conflicts if necessary
+- Code review, and merge pull requests from team members, resolve and fix conflicts if necessary
-- Wrote code for Real Estate buidling function and interaction
+- Wrote code for Real Estate building function and interaction